 No Impact.
-The project involves the construction of an 11-unit multi-family residential development.
-Three existing housing units will be removed as part of the project.
-When completed, the project will provide a net increase of eight additional units.
-No impacts are anticipated due to the housing unit increase.
+The project involves the construction of a 23-unit multi-family residential development with two existing units being maintained.
+Three existing housing units will be demolished as part of the project.
+When completed, the project will provide a net increase of 20 additional units.
+No impacts would occur.